nicklockwood/layout/README.md

         ...
     }

 Action expressions are treated as strings, and like other string expressions they can contain logic.
-Note however that the logic inside an action is executed when the layout is updated, *not* when the action is invoked.
-This is useful if you wish to point the action at a different method, depending on some state, e.g.
+Note, however, that the logic inside an action is executed when the layout is updated, *not* when the action is invoked.
+This is useful if you wish to toggle the action between different methods, depending on some state, e.g.

     <UIButton touchUpInside="{isSelected ? 'deselect:' : 'select:'}"/>